mhevyk/pure-js-quiz/README.md

 - **User-friendly interface**.
 A lot of tooltips and descriptions are provided to improve user experience.
 - **Self-studying**.
 All words and some settings store locally and do not remove on page reloading.
-- **Multiple translates**.
-Each word can have one or more translates.
+- **Multiple translations**.
+Each word can have one or more translations.
 - **Words import**.
 It is possible to add multiple records to some group by selecting or dragging text file.
 - **Generating results**.
 Results of each quiz prints on separate page using charts and tables.